UXHERI/Cloud-Projects/CICD-Pipeline-With-AWS/README.md

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-214.png)

-- On the Review policy page, in the Policy name field, enter codeartifact-nextwork-consumer-policy.
+- On the Review policy page, in the Policy name field, enter `codeartifact-nextwork-consumer-policy`.
-- In the Description - optional field, add a description like: Provides permissions to read from CodeArtifact.
-Created as a part of NextWork CICD Pipeline series.
+- In the Description - optional field, add a description like: `Provides permissions to read from CodeArtifact.
+Created as a part of NextWork CICD Pipeline series`.

 ![App Screenshot](https://learn.nextwork.org/projects/static/aws-devops-codeartifact-updated/screenshot-216.png)